babsey/nest-desktop-legacy/docs/developer/package.rst

 First update the version of nest-desktop in :code:`src/packages.json` and in :code:`nest_desktop/__init__.py`.

-Then generate app package using npm.
+Then generate app package using yarn.
 It builds the folder :code:`nest_desktop/app`:

 .. code-block:: bash

-   npm run build
+   yarn run build

 Next, remove the folders: